LorenzoBloedow/next.js/docs/api-reference/next/image.md

 The `height` property is required, except for [statically imported images](/docs/basic-features/image-optimization.md#local-images), or those with `layout="fill"`.

+Note that for the image component to respect its parent's width and height when `layout="fill"`, the parent's position in CSS must be set to 'relative'.

 ## Optional Props

 The `<Image />` component accepts a number of additional properties beyond those which are required.
 This section describes the most commonly-used properties of the Image component.
 Find details about more rarely-used properties in the [Advanced Props](#advanced-props) section.